filipsobol/sonda/packages/sonda/README.md

 Whether to open the report in the default program for given file extension (`.html` or `.json` depending on the `format` option) after the build.

+### `detailed`

+* **Type:** `boolean`
+* **Default:** `false`

+Whether to read the source maps of imported modules.

+By default, external dependencies that are bundled into a single file are shown as a single asset in the report.
+However, when investigating tree-shaking issues, it can be useful to see individual source files of the dependencies.

+Enabling this options will read the source maps of imported modules and show individual files that make up these bundles.

+Enabling this option will increase the time it takes to generate the report and decrease the accuracy of the estimated GZIP and Brotli sizes of individual files.

 ### `gzip`

 * **Type:** `boolean`